Cook Like Czechs

 Jump to Recipe

-This recipe for perník, Bohemian gingerbread flavored with old Czech spices, is made on a baking sheet.
-The spices enhance its taste, surprising you in a pleasant way.
+This recipe for Perník, a traditional Bohemian gingerbread infused with classic Czech spices, is baked on a sheet.
+The spices enrich its flavor, providing a delightful surprise with every bite.

 Gingerbread slice served.